 - What are the main areas of focus for developing your Board?

 - The agreed scope of work with the consultant and timetable for this

 - How will you ensure that all Trustees are engaged with this process?

-At the end of the project, the consultant will assist you to write a short end of project report, including actions you plan to take.
+Successful applicants will be required to confirm that they accept our Terms and Conditions and complete an end of project report with their consultant.
 We will also ask you to take part in any evaluation we may carry out and if possible, share your experiences through a case study.